Where to Stay in Bali: 10 Best Areas & Hotels

 4. Kuta

-Balangan Beach in Kuta, Bali
+Balangan Beach, Bali

 Kuta is without a doubt one of the best places to stay in Bali for backpackers and party lovers.
 This beach town is famous for its nightlife and the most iconic spot is the Sky Garden Lounge which is the largest nightclub in Kuta.